-Are you finishing up an installation and wondering, can I put laminate flooring on stairs?
-Well, laminate and vinyl flooring can be installed on stairs!
-This is a great way to expand your beautiful floor onto your staircase, and easily refresh an outdated staircase.
+If you’re looking to refresh your stairs with a matching floor style, or you’re finishing up a new laminate flooring installation, you may be wondering, can I put laminate flooring on stairs?
+Yes!
+Laminate and vinyl flooring can be installed on stairs and offer a great way to expand your beautiful floor throughout your levels, and easily refresh an outdated staircase.

 In addition to the laminate, you will need either a flush-mount stair nose or an overlap stair nose, depending on your project’s needs.
 Whichever molding you decide to use, you will still need to use an overlap stair nose on the top step of the staircase.
 This is so that the laminate that you have installed in your area at the top of your staircase isn’t pinned down, like a flush-mount stair nose will do, and will allow the laminate to float properly.